-In an attempt to get some of our latest pictures of Harvest 2o16 I am inserting some Instagram images.
+In an attempt to get some of our latest pictures up I have inserted some Instagram images.
 Please bear with us as we sort out the techy tech.
 Our idea is to better share our work in the fields lately.

 In the Beginning